computational-psychology/stimupy/docs/howtos/export.md

 ## Exporting only parameters
-In some cases, you may wish to save/export only the stimulus parameters -- for a given version of `stimupy`, these parameters should reproduce the exact same stimulus everytime.
+In some cases, you may wish to save/export only the stimulus parameters -- for a given version of `stimupy`, these parameters should reproduce the exact same stimulus every time.
 For stimuli created using just `stimupy` functions, the output stimulus-`dict` contains not just the `img`-array but also all parameters for creating that stimulus.